I Can Only Imagine 2: Production

 In December 2024, it was announced that a sequel to I Can Only Imagine (2018) was in the works, directed by Andrew Erwin and Brent McCorkle, from a screenplay written by McCorkle.
 John Michael Finley, Trace Adkins, and Dennis Quaid would reprise their roles from the original film, while Sophie Skelton, Milo Ventimiglia, Arielle Kebbel, Joshua Bassett, and Sammy Dell joined the cast.
 Principal photography occurred in Nashville, Tennessee.
+The production budget was $18 million, more than twice as expensive as its predecessor's $7 million.

 Release

-I Can Only Imagine 2 is scheduled to be released in the United States by Lionsgate on February 20, 2026.
+I Can Only Imagine 2 was released in the United States by Lionsgate on February 20, 2026.
 It was previously scheduled to release on March 20, 2026.

+Reception

+Metacritic, which uses a weighted average, assigned the film a score of 43 out of 100, based on five critics, indicating "mixed or average" reviews.
+Audiences polled by CinemaScore gave I Can Only Imagine 2 a rare average grade of "A+" on an A+ to F scale, the same as its predecessor, and making I Can Only Imagine the third film series to have received an A+ CinemaScore for every installment, after the original Star Wars trilogy and The Incredibles.

+The Roys Report shared the background to the story, detailing how, although the film purports to be "based on a true story", the central story of songwriter Tim Timmons writing the song at a piano in response to his cancer journey never actually happened.
+Instead, Christian musician Crystal Lewis wrote the song while facing personal tragedy and bankruptcy, well before she ever met Timmons.